jdrumgoole/pymongoshell/README.md

 ## Options

-You can set the following options on the `mongo_client` or `Client` class objects.
+You can set the following options on the `mongo_client` or `MongoDB` class objects.

-`Client.line_numbers` : Bool.
+`MongoDB.line_numbers` : Bool.
 True to display line numbers in output, False to remove them.

-`Client.pretty_print` : Bool.
+`MongoDB.pretty_print` : Bool.
 True to use `pprint.pprint` to output documents.
 False to write them out as the database returned them.

-`Client.paginate` : Bool.
+`MongoDB.paginate` : Bool.
 True to paginate output based on screen height.
 False to just send all output directly to console.

-`Client.output_file` : Str.
+`MongoDB.output_file` : Str.
 Define a file to write results to.
 All output is appended to the file.
 Each line is flushed so content is not lost.
 Set `output_file` ton `None` or the emtpy string ("") to stop output going to a file.